 French speaking Africans from the nations have been learning how to tackle the grave problem of malnutrition at a five month course at the Mt.

-French speaking Africans from the nations have been learning how to tackle the grave problem of malnutrition at a five month course at the Mt.
+Background: French speaking Africans from the nations have been learning how to tackle the grave problem of malnutrition at a five month course at the Mt.
 Carmel Training Centre for Community Services, in Haifa, Israel.

 The course is aimed ag giving a comprehensive survey of the problems of malnutrition and the interrelation between food and health.